Hari0810/FTMR-FPGA/README.md

 ## Files

 The repo contains the following folders:
-- Vanilla: (in progress) contains normal hardware implementations of SPI, I2C, CAN BUS
+- Vanilla: (in progress) contains normal hardware implementations of SPI, UART
 - FTMR: (not started) contains FTMR implementation for SPI port

 ## Toolchain